 has broken out in recently clear-cut areas where mosquitoes now thrive.

-The construction of large dams can cause profound ecological changes that increase vector-borne diseases.
-In tropical and subtropical nations the development of large water projects has been associated in some areas with a rise in malaria and schistosomiasis, both parasitic infections.
+Although the construction of large dams provides numerous benefits to local communities, their presence can also cause profound ecological changes that increase vector-borne diseases.
+In tropical and subtropical nations, the development of large water projects has been associated in some areas with a rise in malaria and schistosomiasis